hiepnguyenbg/EduMentor-Subscription-Analysis/README.md

 * **Counter Premium Plus Seasonality.** Introduce short-term summer courses or educator training to maintain Premium Plus subscriptions and combat the significant revenue drops during academic breaks.
 * **Revamp Underperforming Premium Plans.** Revamp the Premium plan with high-engagement content, such as coding or business management courses, and use targeted promotions to re-engage professionals.
 * **Boost Yearly Subscription Retention.** Given their outsized impact on revenue, improve yearly subscription retention by adding free trials or personalized promotions to prevent the significant post-peak dip.
-* **Stabilize Volatile EMEA Market.** Investigate and implement targeted features or promotions to help stabilize revenue trends in the EMEA region.
+* **Stabilize Volatile EMEA Market.** Investigate and implement targeted features or promotions to stabilize revenue trends in the EMEA region.

 ### Assumptions and Caveats